Asian Pavilion

 The best of the Asian art collection

-Every six months the curators of the Asian Pavilion create new displays that tell a wide range of stories through the Asian art collection of the Rijksmuseum.
-This time, under the ever-watchful eyes of the Japanese temple guards, we turn our attention to the Japanese kimonos and modern lacquer donated by Jan Dees and René van der Star, and to the long history shared by the Netherlands and Taiwan.
+Every six months the curators of the Asian Pavilion present new displays that spotlight stories from the Rijksmuseum’s Asian art collection.
+Under the ever-watchful eyes of the Japanese temple guardians, this time we turn our attention to the recently donated Indian miniatures and to our collection of Korean art.

 Book your tickets for the Rijksmuseum online